lethang7794/aws-sa-associate-saac03/0000-notes/1300-RELATIONAL_DATABASE_SERVICE_RDS.md

 >   - **1 _Writer_** DB instance
 >   - **2 _Reader_** DB instances:
 >     - can be used for read 👈 limited read scaling
->     - kept in sync _Synchronously_ with the Writer instance
+>     - kept in sync _Asynchronously_ with the Writer instance

 ## RDS Automatic Backup, RDS Snapshots and Restore (8:52)